Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Update-AzureRmRecoveryServicesAsrPolicy.md

 PS C:\> $currentJob = Update-AzureRmRecoveryServicesAsrPolicy -Policy $Policy -ReplicationFrequencyInSeconds 900
 ```

-Starts updating policy with passed parameters and returns job for tracking.
+Starts the update replication policy operation using the specified parameters and returns the ASR job used to track the operation.

 ## PARAMETERS

 ### -ApplicationConsistentSnapshotFrequencyInHours
-{{Fill ApplicationConsistentSnapshotFrequencyInHours Description}}
+Specifies the frequency(in hours) at which to create application consistent recovery points.

 ```yaml
 Type: Int32